LIFE: HONEY, I'M HOME!

 KIDS BEDROOM:

-We had two rooms, but my husband and I decided that since the kids are still so young, they should share the room for as long as possible, before they start to grow in their separate ways.
+We had two rooms, but I always like the idea of the kids sharing a room for as long as possible, before they start to grow their separate ways.
 I also really wanted them to experience sleeping in a bunk bed!
 So that was my goal.
-Scandinavian themed bedroom with a bunk bed that had a slide.
-Not easy to find!
-We didn’t have furniture to move from the old kids bedroom, since my daughter at the time still slept in her crib and my son had this huge car bed that did not fit into the new space.
-So start from scratch for them, but keep it affordable.
+Scandinavian themed bedroom with a bunk bed - and a slide!
+We didn’t have furniture to move from the old kids bedroom, since Layla, at the time, still slept in her crib and Hamza had this huge car-shaped bed that did not fit into the new space (or style).
+So started from scratch, but kept it affordable.
 Most bunk beds we found were either bulky, expensive, or boring.
-So Valentina came up with a plan.
-Build the bunk bed of my dreams, and it was for half the price you’d find at any furniture store, and her supplier did it in record time too!
-The room is quite small, so all we needed to do was add a carpet, a chair, ceiling chandeliers, curtains and it was done.
+So Valentina came up with a plan - customize the bunk bed.
+I’m glad I listened to her, because it was for half the price you’d find at any furniture store, and her supplier did it in record time!
+The room is quite small, so all we needed to do add was a carpet, a chair, chandeliers, curtains and it was ready.
 The highlight though, was the wallpaper we chose for this room.
 It was a risk, but it paid off and turned the room into a beautiful Scandinavian jungle, giving it so much life and so much character.
-We painted half the wall a blue/teal color to match, and the kids’ bedroom was ready.
+We painted half the wall a blue/teal color to match, and the kids’ bedroom looked incredible!

 Photo 8-29-19, 17 18 23-2.jpg